hartswf0/walk-mason/README.md

 # walk-mason
-to walk is to buld
+to walk is to build